Beginner's guide to Multimodal AI Models in 2025. AI processing text, images, audio.

 Solution:

-• Use model distillation for smaller, faster versions
+• Use model distillation techniques to create smaller, faster versions of large models.

 Challenge 3: Quality Control